 Pain and suffering is the legal term for an additional amount of damages that are paid on top of medical and disability costs, and it's up to a jury to decide how much should be awarded in each case.

 When Can Florida Victims Be Compensated for Pain and Suffering?

-Florida has certain rules regarding who may and may not be awarded pain and suffering damages in an injury case.
+Florida has rules regarding who may and may not be awarded pain and suffering damages in an injury case.
 As Florida is a no-fault insurance state, drivers are required to file claims with their insurers to collect the costs of an accident, regardless of who caused the crash.
-If these claims aren't sufficient to cover the costs of injury, an accident victim may sue the at-fault driver or negligent party whose actions led to the injury.
+If these claims aren't sufficient to cover the costs of injury, an accident victim may sue the at-fault driver or another negligent party whose actions led to the injury.

 - Significant loss of ability to perform a necessary bodily function